 Polishing refers to the use of mechanical, chemical or electrochemical action to reduce the surface roughness of the workpiece in order to obtain a bright, flat surface processing method.

-Mechanical polishing, generally using automatic, semi-automatic or manual methods, the workpiece is pressed to the surface of the rotating elastic wheel coated with polishing agent.
-The surface effect of making a metal surface smooth or shiny by cutting, deforming, and wearing.
+Mechanical polishing, generally refers to the process in which the workpiece is pressed to the surface of the rotating elastic wheel coated with polishing agent, using automatic, semi-automatic or manual methods.
+The metal surface is made smooth or shiny by cutting, deforming, and wearing.

 Chemical polishing is to dissolve the microscopic protruding part of the surface of the material in the chemical medium preferentially than the concave part, so as to obtain a smooth surface.
-The main advantage of this method is that it does not require complex equipment, can polish the workpiece with complex shape, and can polish many workpieces at the same time, with high efficiency.
+The main advantage of this method is that it does not require complex equipment, and it can polish the workpieces in complex shapes, and polish many workpieces at the same time, with high efficiency.
 The core problem of chemical polishing is the preparation of polishing liquid.

-The basic principle of electrolytic polishing is the same as that of chemical polishing, that is, the surface is smooth by selectively dissolving small protruding parts on the surface of the material.
-Compared with chemical polishing, the effect of cathode reaction can be eliminated and the effect is better.
+The basic principle of electrolytic polishing is the same as that of chemical polishing, that is, it selectively dissolving small protruding parts on the surface of the material to make it.
+Compared with chemical polishing, it can eliminate the effect of cathode reaction and has better effect.

-The workpiece is put into the abrasive suspension and placed together in the ultrasonic field, and the abrasive is ground and polished on the workpiece surface by relying on the oscillation of the ultrasonic wave.
-Ultrasonic processing macroscopic force is small, will not cause workpiece deformation, but tooling production and installation is more difficult.
+The workpiece is put into the abrasive suspension and placed together in the ultrasonic field, and the workpiece surface is ground and polished by the abrasive with the help of the oscillation of the ultrasonic wave.
+In the ultrasonic processing, the macroscopic force is small, and thus it will not cause workpiece deformation, but the tooling production and installation are difficult.

-Fluid polishing relies on high-speed flowing liquid and the abrasive particles it carries to wash the surface of the workpiece to achieve the purpose of polishing.
+Fluid polishing relies on high-speed flowing liquid and the abrasive particles it carries to wash the surface of workpieces to achieve the purpose of polishing.

-Magnetic grinding and polishing is the use of magnetic abrasive under the action of magnetic field to form an abrasive brush, grinding the workpiece.
-This method has the advantages of high processing efficiency, good quality, easy control of processing conditions and good working conditions.
+Magnetic grinding and polishing is to use magnetic abrasive to form abrasive brush under the action of magnetic field to grind the workpiece.
+This method has high processing efficiency, good quality.
+The processing conditions are easy to control and the working conditions are good.